mamisoa/oph4py/docs/workflow.md

   1. **Combo Procedures** (e.g., 'Routine')
      - Predefined set of procedures (`combo` table)
      - Multiple modalities combined
+     - All items are created as a single unit for consistency
+     - System ensures all related items are created together
   2. **Specific Procedures**
      - Individual procedures for targeted examinations

+#### Enhanced Combo Reliability

+- Improved combo creation ensures all related procedures are processed as a single unit
+- System provides clear feedback on combo creation status
+- In rare cases of partial completion, the system offers recovery options
+- Transaction history allows tracking of all combo operations
+- Users can view detailed transaction status information if needed

 #### Required Information